 “Oh, mon petit leon, non.
 This isn’t goodbye, never goodbye.
 This is merely until we meet again, and we will, you have to know that.
 You’re my best friend, that will never change.
 I’ll still love you, even when youre a world away.”
 He said soothingly before he started singing the french lullaby that was his go to to calm me down each time and it always worked.

 I took comfort in the lullaby and my position, listening to his heart beat.
 I couldn’t help but wonder what life changes we would miss out on with eachother.
 Would I miss him falling in love?
 Getting engaged?
 Getting married?
-Would he settle down with a nice girl who would give him the entire world like he deserves?
+Would he settle down with a nice girl or boy who would give him the entire world like he deserves?